Facilitation has long been something

 I wanted to be exceptional at

-Facilitation of classes, workshops and events have long been something that I enjoy doing and becoming better at.
-I feel comfortable both in front of large audiences and as part of intimate working groups and have learned to tailor my presentation or hosting to my audiences needs and characteristics.
+Facilitation of classes, workshops and events has long been something that I enjoy doing and becoming better at.
+I feel oddly comfortable both in front of large audiences and as part of intimate working groups and have learned to tailor my presentation or hosting to my audiences’ needs and characteristics.

 While I have never received formal pedagogical training, I have been very fortunate to collaborate with and learn from educators from all over the world.
 These learning experiences and my past working opportunities have allowed me to start and develop my own presentation and hosting style.